Yas2020/AmazonDynamodbApplications/README.md

        <SAME- UUID>    family                                  breath_attack: <value>,damage_modifier: <value> ,
                                                                  protection_modifier: <value> , family_description:<value>

 To create and seed the single table, run python scripts in folder single_table_desings_and_queries.
 Some query scripts (queries mentioned above) can also be find there.

+A few words about security and monitoring: Lamda functions need permissions to have access to dynamodb tables (or any other service).
+One should create an AIM role with minimal previlege (least privilege principle) required for each lambda function.
+One can activate X-Ray in API Gateway, CloudWatch for dynamodb are useful tools for monitoring of services and logs.
+Once should create fine-grained Access Control IAM policy conditions for Amazon DynamoDB and move lambda fucntions inside a VPC and also creare VPC gateway endpoint for dynamodb so that lambda and dynamodb dotnthave to communicate over public internet but instead inside a VPC.